yajrendrag/unmanic-plugins/source/subtitle_sync/description.md

 [ffsubsync documentation](https://ffsubsync.readthedocs.io/en/latest/)

 ##### Configuration
-- Enter a comma delimited list of subtitle languages to sync.
-To sync a subtitle file, there must be BOTH a subtitle language file and a corresponding audio stream in the same language.
-If you wish to sync all associated subtitle files wiht a corresponding video, enter *.
+- Enter a subtitle language to sync.
+To sync a subtitle language, there must be BOTH a subtitle language file and a corresponding audio stream in the same language.
+These should be in the same directory as the video file.
 Two letter or three letter language codes can be used - the plugin will automatically match the given code to the subtitle file.
 - prefer_mc_or_st - in the case where a given language exists in both multichannel and stereo format, pick which stream type you wish to sync the subtitle.